Nuclear Gandhi

 Nuclear Gandhi is a video game urban legend purporting the existence of a software bug in the 1991 strategy video game Civilization that would eventually force the pacifist leader Mahatma Gandhi to become extremely aggressive and make heavy use of nuclear weapons.
 The claim was mentioned on the TV Tropes wiki in 2012, and continued until 2020, when the series' creator, Sid Meier, confirmed that the bug would have been impossible in the original game.
 Gandhi was programmed to exhibit this behavior in Civilization V, released in 2010, and it is unclear whether this led to the belief that the behavior had also been present in earlier games.

-While fictional, Nuclear Gandhi is one of the most recognizable video game glitches and has been used as an example of integer underflow in computer science, and was included as an Easter egg in other games in the Civilization series.
+While fictional, Nuclear Gandhi is one of the most recognizable video game glitches and has been used as an example of integer overflow in computer science, and was included as an Easter egg in other games in the Civilization series.

 Background

 According to the legend, each leader's game AI in Civilization had a parameter that described their aggression on a scale from 1 to 10, with 1 being least aggressive and 10 most aggressive.
 Other sources say the scale went from 1 to 12.
 Indian leader Mahatma Gandhi was the only leader in the game with the lowest possible aggression rating of 1 and, as a result, was only able to wage defensive wars.
 Once the AI changed its government form to democracy, which was preferred by peaceful nations such as India, its aggression level decreased by 2.
 In the case of Gandhi, this would lead to an aggression level of −1.

-According to the legend, the aggression level was stored as an 8-bit unsigned integer variable that could only store values in the range from 0 to 255 (or 2^{8} − 1), and the negative value would therefore result in an integer underflow, with the value being stored as 255 and Gandhi supposedly becoming about 25 times more aggressive than the most aggressive leaders in the game.
+According to the legend, the aggression level was stored as an 8-bit unsigned integer variable that could only store values in the range from 0 to 255 (or 2^{8} − 1), and the negative value would therefore result in an integer overflow, with the value being stored as 255 and Gandhi supposedly becoming about 25 times more aggressive than the most aggressive leaders in the game.
 In Civilization's technology tree, nuclear weapons are generally unlocked only after democracy, so Gandhi's aggression level would have already spiked by the time India became nuclear-capable.
 This led to India suddenly attacking other civilizations with nuclear missiles.
 Some versions of the story say that the bug was fixed in later versions of the game, others the developers were so amused by it that they deliberately re-implemented as an Easter egg.
 Some versions of the story claim that the bug first appeared in Civilization II.